Exposition Universelle (1889)

-The Exposition Universelle of 1889 (/fr/), better known in English as the 1889 Paris Exposition, was a world's fair held in Paris, France, from 6 May to 31 October 1889.
+The Exposition Universelle de 1889 (/fr/), better known in English as the 1889 Paris Exposition, was a world's fair held in Paris, France, from 6 May to 31 October 1889.
 It was the fifth of ten major expositions held in the city between 1855 and 1937.
 (Note: This includes six world expositions (in 1855, 1867, 1878, 1889, 1900 and 1937), two specialized expositions (in 1881 and 1925) and two colonial expositions (in 1907 and 1931).)
 It attracted more than thirty-two million visitors.
 The most famous structure created for the exposition, and still remaining, is the Eiffel Tower.

 Organization

 The exposition was held to celebrate the 100th anniversary of the Storming of the Bastille, which marked the beginning of French Revolution, and was also seen as a way to stimulate the economy and pull France out of an economic recession.
 The exposition attracted 61,722 official exhibitors, of whom twenty-five thousand were from outside of France.